ferreira-scm/Eimeria_AmpSeq/README.md

 # Eimeria_AmpSeq

-Code, figures and intermediate files for "Eimeria quatification using amplicom sequencing" manuscript
+Code, figures and intermediate files for "Amplicon sequencing allows differential quantification of closely related parasite species: an example from rodent coccidia (Eimeria)" manuscript

-Start running the code from Lab_6* and/or Wild_8*
+Start running the code from 1_Lab_filter.R
-Better, yet, we renamed the script so you start at 1_*

 Here is how the figures and tables in the manuscript are created in the code.

 | File reference | Created in                         | File in ropository                             |